mebhuva/Apache-thrift/Readme.txt

 3. Then run chmod +x init
 4. Then run ./init node.txt to initialize finger table list
 5. Then Run Client bash script using ./client.sh ipaddress portnumber
+6. Then run client with different server ipaddress and port number

 This code tested on Remote machine